Practice Policies & Fees

 • Consent: A parent or legal guardian must provide consent for treatment of minors.

-providers is critical to effective treatment.
-Providers will discuss with families how information will be shared,
+• Confidentiality: While parents/guardians have legal access to records, confidentiality between adolescents and providers is critical to effective treatment.
+Providers will discuss with families how information will be shared, respecting the minor’s privacy where appropriate and legally permissible.

 6. Emergency & Crisis Policy